jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

     (i) agree or refuse to agree to the matter with the parent concerned, as seems appropriate; and (ii) notify the parent concerned in writing of the result of the reconsideration and the reasons for it:
   (c) a parent who is dissatisfied with the result of the reconsideration may, by notice in writing to the Secretary, require the result to be sent to an arbitrator.
-(5) Where—the direction shall forthwith take effect, and section 9(2) shall have effect accordingly.
+(5) Where— the direction shall forthwith take effect, and section 9(2) shall have effect accordingly.
   (a) a requirement has been made under subsection (4)(c) in respect of the result of the reconsideration by the Secretary of a direction under section 9(1); and
   (b) 1 month after the Secretary notified the parent concerned of the name of a person to represent the Secretary in the appointment of an arbitrator, the Secretary's representative and a nominee of the parent have not appointed an arbitrator,—
 (6) Where a parent makes a requirement under subsection (4)(c), the following provisions apply: